MALTA (EU) RESIDENCY & CITIZENSHIP

 MALTA RETIREMENT PROGRAMME (MRP)

-The Malta retirement program is targeted at retirees (EU and non-EU nationals) who receive a pension to be transmitted to Malta.
-The amount of the pension must equal at least 75% of the applicant’s total income.
+Targeted at retirees (EU and non-EU) who receive a pension in Malta.
+The pension must equal at least 75% of the applicant’s total income.
+Foreign-sourced income remitted to Malta is taxed at 15% (min. annual tax: EUR 7,500).

 MALTA NOMAD RESIDENCE PERMIT (MNRP)